Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Identification of a Nonseparable Model

-Using the variation in $u_{i0}$ or $h(y_{i0})$, we identify the derivatives of student utility functions.
-For the college utility functions, without additional assumptions, we only identify the ratio of the derivatives.
-This is because the probability of being unmatched is determined by comparing $v_{ci}$ with $\delta_{c}$ on the college side, while $\delta_{c}$ is unobserved and fixed.
+We group the proofs at the end of this section.
+Using the variation in $u_{i0}$, we identify the derivatives of student utility functions at all quantiles of the unobservable $\epsilon_i$.
+For the college utility functions, without additional assumptions, we only identify the ratio of the derivatives at certain values of the unobservable (i.e., $\eta_{c}$ such that $v^{c}\left(z,w_{c},\eta_{c}\right)=\delta_{c}$).
+This is because, on the college side, the probability of being unmatched is determined by comparing $v_{ci}$ with $\delta_{c}$, while $\delta_{c}$ is unobserved and fixed.
 This lack of variation restricts the identification of the derivatives of $v_{ci}$.
-With a more restrictive functional form of $v_{ci}$, the following corollary identifies these derivatives.